samuelfchen/rda-1/README.md

 ## A Schema-less Data Container

-> *An RDA container is like a bag with infinite number of pockets, where each pocket can grow and expand and can store "anything", whereas an XML or JSON container is like a wallet, where there are specific places for coins, notes, and cards.*
+> *An RDA container is like an expandable bag with infinite number of pockets, where in each pocket you can store "anything", whereas an XML or JSON container is like a wallet, where there are specific places for coins, notes, and cards.*

 XML and JSON use schema for specifying the types and the structure of their data, meaning XML/JSON containers are restricted to application-specific data, that is, only data with the specified types and structure be stored in the container.
 If an application has a data format change and requires changing the schema, all other connected applications will need to change their container-parsing logic to remain compatible, and this can be difficult if the other applications are developed and maintained by different parties.